Policy Analyst | Income and Work Supports

 - Strong policy analysis skills, including the capacity to understand complex legislative and regulatory provisions, as well as assess the political and budgetary context and policy options.

-- Knowledge in the following policy areas desired: poverty, racial equity, income, and work support programs; ideally acquired through volunteer or paid work and/or personal experience in addition to academic study.
+- Knowledge in the following policy areas desired: poverty, racial equity, income, and work support programs.
+This knowledge or experience can be acquired through volunteer or paid work, personal experience of poverty or as a recipient of benefits programs, or academic study.

 - Research skills are a plus, but not required.
 This could include community-based participatory research and /or experience with quantitative analysis using software such as Stata or R.